tldr-pages/tldr/README.md

 To begin, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!

 For translations, you can visit <https://lukwebsforge.github.io/tldri18n/>
-to see the current progress of all translations to see which pages need to be translated.
+to see the overall progress of all translations, and which translations are missing or outdated.

 ## Similar projects